netomantonio/matrix-protocol/MOC_MATRIX_ONTOLOGY_CATALOG.md

 Every hierarchical concept must:
 - Be conceptually defined by the protocol
 - Have its concrete hierarchy provided by the MOC
-- Allow reorganization without breaking MEF, ZWF, or OIF
+- Allow reorganization without breaking MEF, ZOF, or OIF
 - Maintain stable semantic relationships

 ---